vitoke/aston/README.md

 - `key`: specifies the key for which the instance can be retrieved, can be any type
 - `args`: specifies an array of arguments to be passed to the creation function or class constructor
-- `passAston`: when true and `single` is a function, it's owning Aston instance will be passed as first parameter
+- `supplyAston`: when true and `single` is a function, it's owning Aston instance will be passed as first parameter

 If the value is an object or class, and no key is specified, Aston will assume the class constructor is the key.